Despite state bans, abortions nationwide are up, driven by telehealth

 The impact of shield laws

-During the period from October to December of 2023, nearly 8,000 people per month in states with bans or severe restrictions accessed medical abortions from clinicians providing telehealth in the 5 states that had shield laws at the time.
+During the period from October to December 2023, nearly 8,000 people per month in states with bans or severe restrictions accessed medication abortions from clinicians providing telehealth in the 5 states that had shield laws at the time.
 That's nearly half of all monthly telehealth abortions.

-Foster's group offers medication abortions up to 11 weeks for about 500 patients a month.
+Foster's group offers medication abortions for about 500 patients a month.
 About 90% of their patients are in banned or restrictive states; about a third are from Texas, their most common state of origin, followed by Florida.

 "Patients are scared that we are a scam," she says, "they can't believe that we're legit."